Diamonds in the Ruff

 Pro-biotics can help your dog adjust to new foods as well as lessen the effects of all the excitement and stress of the classroom.
 Ask your veterinarian!
 Prairie Dog Pet Mercantile carries a great brand of pro-biotic powder that you can add to your dog's meals.
 Making your own treats?
 You can add probiotic to the mix!

 Happy Howie!
+Natural Balance!
 Dog food meat rolls are great high value options with limited ingredients that are often easy on the stomach and healthy options that dogs love.
 Check the label for anything that your dog is sensitive to, and choose a meat source you know your dog tolerates well.

 Too much of a good thing?
 A high rate of reinforcement is the key to successful training.
 The higher the value, the smaller each reward can be.
 This eliminates satiation and weight gain, as well as lessening the impact of the total amount of food hitting the digestive tract.
 This is especially important for tiny breeds - think lentil sized bits!
 Whatever you add during training should be subtracted from his bowl at meal time.
 Be aware that variety is key.
 A tiny bit of low-fat string cheese that comprises about 10% or less of your treat mix is fine.
 A pound of cheddar is not!